AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 * ID does not contain PII.
 Apply hashing to anything that might be sensitive.
 * ID uses the same format across all sources (same length, same hashing method, etc.)

 In datasets like Adobe Analytics, an identity may not exist on every row of data, but a secondary identity does.
-In this case, Cross-channel Analytics (formerly known as "Field-based Stitching") can be used to bridge the gap between rows when a customer is only identified by their ECID and when an identity is collected (for example, when a customer authenticates).
-[Learn more](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/cca/overview.html)
+In this case, Cross-channel Analysis (also known as "Stitching") can be used to bridge the gap between rows when a customer is only identified by their ECID and when an identity is collected (for example, when a customer authenticates).
+[Learn more](../stitching/overview.md).

 ### 2. Align your variables {#variables}